Toy Story 4 shows how far Pixar's animation has come

-In 1995, when Pixar released Toy Story, the first feature-length computer animated film, the studio pushed the limits of what was possible, illustrating rain with smudges on a window rather than individual droplets.
+In 1995, when Pixar released Toy Story, the first feature-length computer animated film, the studio pushed the limits of what was possible when it illustrated rain with smudges on a window rather than individual droplets.
 Fast forward 24 years to Toy Story 4, and viewers will see a remarkably life-like, detailed storm that shows the impact of raindrops on objects and water gushing in the street.

 Pixar's technology has come a long way in two decades.